KIUC employees are your neighbors, friends, relatives and an integral part of Kauai’s community—and not only because they help electrify Kauai.

 • High schools will select up to five students to participate in an interview process.
 Counselors must submit applications, check with your counselor for school deadlines.

-• Four students will be selected to attend the 2019 trip and participate in KIUC's Youth Leadership Council.
+• Four students will be selected to attend the 2020 trip, write a short essay about their experience, attend the KIUC Annual Membership Meeting and participate in KIUC's Youth Leadership Council.

 General emergency preparedness information can be found on the Kauai Emergency Management Agency's website: www.kauai.gov/KEMA.